Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Discussion

 Our analysis demonstrated that at networks of size of 0.6--0.8 Earth diameter, atmospheric conditions are the primary factors that affect accuracy, other factors as bandwidth, number of observations per hour being secondary.
 We interpret it as a manifestation of the dominance of atmospheric noise.
 Our tests with an injection of the random noise demonstrate quantitatively that it is sufficient to reach a formal uncertainty of 20~ps of group delay determination for geodetic applications of VLBI techniques.
 Further improvement in group delay uncertainty does not buy us anything.
 For instance, EOP accuracy from quad-band vo observations with 4~ps group delay precision turned out even {\it worse} than EOP accuracy from dual-band r1r4 observations with 20~ps group delay precision.
 That does not necessarily mean that a change in VLBI hardware caused degradation in EOP accuracy.
 We should note the vo network was evolving in 2019--2024, and the scarcity of meridional baselines in the first part of the interval was the factor that affected EOP estimates.

-As we see, the use of the additive weight update did not solve the problem of underestimation of $E_3$ angles following the error propagation law, but only alleviated the problem. \citet{r:lua08} proved a theorem stating that least squares with a full a~priori covariance matrix is equivalent to least squares with a diagonal weight matrix if and only if certain conditions are met, and weights and observation equations that we use in our solutions do not satisfy these conditions.
+\addlp{In order to see how the use of additive weights affected EOP accuracy, we ran a solution without weight updates.
+The accuracies increased by factors of 1.42, 1.23, and 1.41 for $E_1$, $E_2$, and $E_3$ components respectively.} As we see, the use of the additive weight update did not solve the problem of underestimation of $E_3$ angles following the error propagation law, but only alleviated the problem. \chalp{\citet{r:lua08} proved a theorem stating that least squares with a full a~priori covariance matrix is equivalent to least squares with a diagonal weight matrix if and only if certain conditions are met, and weights and observation equations that we use in our solutions do not satisfy these conditions.}{\citet{r:lua08} have proven a theorem that established the necessary and and sufficient conditions of equivalence of a least square solution with a diagonal weight matrix with a solution with a full a~priori covariance matrix: if there are $p$ linear combinations of columns of observation matrix that are eigenvector of $(\Cov(\epsilon,\tra{\epsilon}) W)$, where $p$ is the number of parameters, $(\Cov(\epsilon,\tra{\epsilon})$ is the covariance matrix of right-hand sides and $W$ is the diagonal weight matrix.
+It follows from the theorem that an update of diagonal elements is not sufficient to satisfy condition. }